eewangzx/eewangzx.github.io/_pages/about.md

 Currently, I'm a post-doctoral fellow in the Dept. ECE, Hong Kong University of Science and Technology (HKUST), working with Prof. [Khaled B. Letaief](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=khaled-ben-letaief-eekhaled).

-Prior to this, I have received the Ph.D. degree from University of Chinese Academy of Sciences (ShanghaiTech University), Shanghai, China, in 2024, co-supervised by Prof. [Yong Zhou](https://faculty.sist.shanghaitech.edu.cn/faculty/zhouyong/index.html) and Prof. [Yuanming Shi](https://shiyuanming.github.io/), and the B.Sc. degree from Wuhan University of Technology, Wuhan, China, in 2018.
+Prior to this, I received the Ph.D. degree from the University of Chinese Academy of Sciences (ShanghaiTech University), Shanghai, China, in 2024, co-supervised by Prof. [Yong Zhou](https://faculty.sist.shanghaitech.edu.cn/faculty/zhouyong/index.html), and the B.Sc. degree from Wuhan University of Technology, Wuhan, China, in 2018.
 During Nov.
 2022 to Oct.
 2023, I was a visiting doctoral researcher in CWC, Oulu University, supervised by Prof. [Mehdi Bennis](https://sites.google.com/view/dr-mehdi-bennis/home).

 My research areas include `edge intelligence`, `edge large AI model`, `federated learning`, and `network optimization`.